 Emotions?
 Yes!
 The ICF mentions coaching emotions 5 times in the Core Competencies.
 We'll show you how to coach emotional self-awareness in clients, without straying into counseling.

-Plenary sessions are filled with teaching by expert coaches such as Dr. Keith Webb, PCC and Dr. Kim Zovak, MCC, along with discussion and skill practice.
-Practice is done in cohort groups with an Instructor.
+Sessions are led by Dr. Keith Webb, PCC and include discussion and skill practice.
 You'll see coaching demonstrations by Instructors, you'll coach, and be coached - with feedback and discussion.
 Practice is emphasized so you move from knowing about these skills, to being able to do them.

 If you've taken foundational coaching training, step up the results of your coaching and move toward your Level 2 Certificate with Coaching the Whole Person.

 Course Outline & Objectives